ahmad-sobeh/oracle-apex-ldap-authentication/README.md

 Map successful authentication to an APEX user

-This allows users to log in to APEX using their Windows / Active Directory credentials.
+This allows users to log in using their Windows / Active Directory credentials.

-🔹 Security Considerations
+## 🔹 Security Considerations

 Passwords should never be logged or stored

 Consider using LDAPS (port 636) in production

-Grant minimum required ACL privileges
+Grant the minimum required ACL privileges

-Restrict execution of the LDAP function
+Restrict execution access to the LDAP function

-Use SSL certificates where possible
+Use SSL certificates where available

-🔹 Notes & Limitations
+## 🔹 Notes & Limitations

 Authentication is performed in real time against Active Directory